simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 ## Let's start: Laravel, Vue and prerequisites

-There are a million ways you could have configured your Laravel and Vue, so foreseeing all of them is a rather worthless endeavour.
-Also be cautious, if this post is older then 6-12 month, things change so quickly.

-Here are a few things that need to be given:
+There are a million ways you could have configured Laravel and Vue, so trying to foresee all of them is a impossible for me.
+Still, here are a few things that need to be given and could cause problems:

 ### Laravel

-This tutorial assumes a rather untouched setup, so you most likely use `laravel-mix` with a few configurations.
-If you toyed a lot with your build setup there might by things that blow up.
+This tutorial assumes a rather untouched setup, so you most likely use Laravel Mix with a few configurations.
+If you toyed a lot with your build setup or replaced Laravel Mix entirely, there might by a few bombs that blow up.

-I tested this with most of my projects though, and it worked flawlessly going back to Laravel 5.6.
+I tested this with most of my projects though, and it worked well going back to Laravel 5.6. with Laravel Mix 2.0.

 ### Vue

-This tutorial deals with **single file components only** and is meant **only for Vue 2.x currently**.
+This tutorial deals with [single file components](https://vuejs.org/v2/guide/single-file-components.html) and is meant **only for Vue 2.x currently**.

 As soon as `laravel-mix` in version 6.x is out of beta I will have a look at the setup for Vue 3 and hopefully make it work :)

+All set?
+Okay, let's start:

 ## Just install 500 NPM packages

-Most tutorials of this kind just throw a lot of `npm install` statements at you - and there is good reason for it.
-Explaining what all these packages do is cumbersome, and most people don't have the time to read an in depth explanation anyways.
+Okay, that's a joke with a grain of truth.
+Most tutorials just throw a lot of `npm install` statements at you - and there is good reason for it.

+Explaining what all packages needed do is often cumbersome, and most people don't have the time to read an in depth explanation anyways.

 > If you think "just tell me what to do" read the <tldr-link>summary</tldr-link>

-From here I will try to cover a little more details here, but the **todo link package I created** already does everything for you, so jump there if you are in a hurry.
-It will get quite nerdy from here!
+Still here?
+Okay, let's go on, it will get quite nerdy from here!

 **lets get nerdy gif**

 ## Basics, bring the basics